LLNL/shroud/docs/tutorial.rst

-**library** is used to name output files and name the Fortran module.  **cxx_header** is the name of a C++ header file which contains the declarations for functions to be wrapped.  **functions** is a sequence of mappings which describe the functions to wrap.
+**library** is used to name output files and name the Fortran module.  **cxx_header** is the name of a C++ header file which contains the declarations for functions to be wrapped.  **declarations** is a sequence of mappings which describe the functions to wrap.

 Process the file with *Shroud*: